 How to Control Your Estate Planning

-Work out how your executor will handle your estate before you die.
-You need to make sure your property and assets go to the right people or charities.
-If you don’t, your property and assets could end up going into your inheritance tax.¹
+Before you work out how your executor will handle your estate before you die, you need to make sure your property and assets go to the right people or charities.
+If you don’t, your property and assets could end up going into your inheritance tax.

 Start With Yourself